karmaniverous/blog/collections/_posts/2024-11-20-the-big-miss-turning-lemons-into-lemonade.md

 In the default case sharding is turned off, and the shard key is an empty string.

-Can you see where this is going? 👀 _Because I didnt!_
+Can you see where this is going? 👀 _Because I didn't!_

 The core Entity Manager package ([`entity-manager`](https://github.com/karmaniverous/entity-manager)) is all about manipulating data records to add appropriate generated properties, remove them, and support searching across shards and indexes.
 It is exhaustively unit-tested, but at no point does it retrieve a record from a database.
 At its high level of abstraction, the package doesn't even know what a database _is_.